ome/omero-documentation/developers/Omero/Modules/Api.rst

 ~~~~~~~~~~~~~

 The :source:`IAdmin <components/common/src/ome/api/IAdmin.java>`
-interface defines all the actions necessary to administer the `security
+interface defines all the actions necessary to administer the
-system </ome/wiki/OmeroSecurity>`_ .
+:ref:`server/security` .
 It is explained further on the
 `AdminInterface </ome/wiki/AdminInterface>`_ page.

 Pojos